 Local authorities in Brittany are implementing integrated coastline management strategies (i.e. they are taking into account the entire coastline, its uses and natural changes), relying on the natural resilience of ecosystems (their ability to regenerate or adapt in the face of storms, erosion or rising sea levels).

-The Litto'Risques partnership helps local authorities in Finistère to manage coastal risks.
-Based on local observation and awareness-raising, it offers technical solutions to municipalities vulnerable to erosion.
+Based on local observation and awareness-raising, it proposes technical solutions to municipalities vulnerable to erosion.

 Brittany in the face of storms: a Thalassa report

-Brittany has always lived with storms.
-They are part of its identity, its landscape and its collective memory.
 But with global warming, their frequency, intensity and consequences are changing.
 Floods, submersions, extreme winds, impressive swells... everything is getting worse.

-Observing, understanding and anticipating these phenomena is becoming essential.
-Not to give in to alarmism, but to adapt - intelligently.
 Because every piece of data, every reading, every weather map becomes a little compass to help us live better in a land where nature sometimes imposes its own rules.

 Frequently Asked Questions about Storms in Brittany